TimSun18/Networking-in-Public-Cloud-Deployments/6 Security/README.md

 ### Traffic filters
 #### Requirements
 Anyone can connect to the Web server over HTTP and HTTPS;<br />
-Specified IP addresses can connect to the SSH jump host over SSH;
+Specified IP addresses can connect to the SSH jump host over SSH;<br />
-SSH jump host can connect to any VM within your virtual network over SSH;
+SSH jump host can connect to any VM within your virtual network over SSH;<br />
-Web server(s) can connect to database server(s) over HTTP and MySQL (or any other similar service) Database server(s) can communicate over HTTP and MySQL
+Web server(s) can connect to database server(s) over HTTP and MySQL (or any other similar service)<br />
+Database server(s) can communicate over HTTP and MySQL
 #### Solution
 Create 3 security groups to filter the traffic